Vkamble61/lm-lab-monitoring-devops/README.md

 * Your kubernetes cluster is up and running
 * You have configured `kubectl` to be able to talk to your cluster
 * Your cluster is running ArgoCD
-* You have forked the devops-bookstore-api repository so that you can make changes to the code and push back to your own repository
+* You have your own forked version of the devops-bookstore-api repository so that you can make changes to the code and push back to your own repository
 * You are able to build a docker image of your bookstore API and push back to your container registry (either manually or via CircleCI)
 * You know how to port-forward using `kubectl` so that you can access ArgoCD via your browser
 * ArgoCD has been configured to be able to deploy your bookstore API